HL7/davinci-crd/input/pagecontent/hooks.md

 <div markdown="1" class="new-content">

 The information added to the order here is often going to be relevant/important not only to the creator of the order, but also to its eventual performer.
-This guide does not define how information around coverage, unsolicited determination, etc. are conveyed from the ordering system to the performing system.
+This guide does not define how information around coverage is conveyed from the ordering system to the performing system.
 However, the [Post-accute Orders implementation guide](http://hl7.org/fhir/us/dme-orders) does provide a mechanism for electronic sharing of orders and could be used to convey the additional notes/extensions envisioned here as well.

 </div>